erick-rivas/reactjs-reference/README.md

 ## Overview

-The reference uses a architecture based on [Flux architecture](https://facebook.github.io/flux/docs/in-depth-overview.html) and a Generic Model View Controller pattern.
+The reference uses an architecture based on [Flux architecture](https://facebook.github.io/flux/docs/in-depth-overview.html) and a Generic Model View Controller pattern.

 The architecture uses the following structure: